Overview

 Call your doctor now or seek immediate medical care if:

-• Increased pain, swelling, redness, or warmth around a breast.
+- Increased pain, swelling, warmth, redness, or a color change on your breast.

 Watch closely for changes in your health, and be sure to contact your doctor if: